telent/speckled/README.md

   variable whose value is derived from them: https://www.w3.org/TR/sparql11-query/#bind

+* `with-graph` - require that a group pattern be matched by triples in a named graph instead of in the default graph.
+See the description of the `GRAPH` keyword at https://www.w3.org/TR/sparql11-query/#queryDataset

 More composition operations will be added as I need them.

 ### Solution, solution sequence

-Given a graph with some variables, a solution is some set of values for each of the variables which cause make the graph match data in the data store

-A solution sequence is a collection of all the possible solutions for some graph
+A typical SPARQL query involves a graph pattern in which some of the elements in some of the triples are variables.
+To find a _solution_ for the query, the query engine will find a value for each of those variables such that the graph pattern matches some subset of the triples in the data store.
+A _solution sequence_ is a collection of all the possible solutions for some graph.

+In the Speckled DSL we create a solution sequence for a graph by applying the `solve` term to the expression that describes the graph (although see notes below: we can usually omit writing `solve` explicitly where the need for it can be inferred from the surrounding expression)

-### solution sequence modifiers
+### Solution sequence modifiers

-Filter, narrow or re-order the solution sequence using operators like `project` (equates to SPARQL `SELECT`), `distinct`, `limit` etc
+Solution sequence modifiers filter, narrow or re-order the solution sequence using operators like

-#### So what's this `project` thing for, then?
+* `project` : allows you to name the specific variables you want from from each solution (instead of getting all of them)
+* `distinct` : remove identical solutions from the sequence
+* `order` : change the order that solutions are returned in (not implemented)
+* `limit` : 'top and tail' the solution sequence

+#### A short digression about `project`

 The `SELECT` clause in a SPARQL query serves dual duty